popmechanic/finitude/README.md

 Modernity is walking us in empty circles.
 This is one way out.

 **Finitude** uses chance and constraint to open new paths for songwriting.
 Click the dice to reveal one of six options.
-Each of the seven steps adds a fresh creative boundary—theme, story, imagery, structure, or sound.
+Each of the eight steps adds a fresh creative boundary—genre, theme, story, imagery, structure, or sound.
 By the end, you'll have a unique framework to write from.

 You get one veto per session to swap out any result, but otherwise the roll stands.